 As my life moved on, I developed a passion for health and fitness, and with this passion came an improved mood, more energy and fewer seizures.
 The more I focused on improving my diet, mind and body, the better I became.
 I was able to control my illness through nutrition and exercise.

 After spending so much time researching the benefits of food and exercise on the brain and body, my passion became my career.
 I now run my own business as a nutritionist and wellbeing coach, teaching the benefits of a healthy lifestyle.
 My love of the outdoors really came from my change in lifestyle.
 I stopped drinking alcohol (my biggest trigger) 5 years ago.

 I searched for new ways of making myself happy.
-I learnt to surf and snow board, took part in Tough Mudder events, challenged myself physical and mentally, but also found inner peace in being outdoors, especially being in nature.
+I learnt to surf and snowboard, took part in Tough Mudder events, challenged myself physically and mentally, but also found inner peace in being outdoors, especially being in nature.
 I love the woods, the moors and the ocean.

 Epilepsy is a very isolating and misunderstood condition.
 The more research we can do, and the more support and help we can provide for each individual, the better.

 Tell us more about your love of surfing